 Be sure to reach out to the rest of the bridal party, as well as the MOB and MOG if they’re involved, to confirm that they’re ready to roll.
 Finally, follow up with any unconfirmed RSVPs from the guest list to finalize the headcount.

 If you are in charge of any cooking or cocktails, purchase the necessary ingredients a day or two before the bridal shower.
 As far as the food goes, do any preparation you can the night before to save yourself time.

 To save yourself money, buy your spirits in bulk to receive case discounts.
 Finally, save yourself the hassle of transporting dirty dishes by serving both food and drinks in disposable containers.

 Day of Duties (During)

 Once all the guests have had a chance to eat and fill their drinks, it’s time for you to announce any games or activities that will be played.
-You will be in charge of relaying the rules of the game as well as crowning any winners.
+You will be in charge of relaying the rules of the games to guests as well as crowning any winners.

-As you hand over each package, ask the bride to announce who the gift is from then record what it is.
-Detail is very important here because this is what your BFF will be using to send her thank you cards out.
-If there are any duplicate first names, be sure to note the last name that goes with each.
+As you hand over each package, ask the bride to announce who on the guestlist the gift is from then record what it is.
+Detail is very important here because this is what your BFF will be referring to when sending out her thank you cards.
+If any of the guests share the same first name, be sure to include the last name that goes with each of the gifts.